medialab/aime-core/presentation.md

 ![Bruno Latour](img/bruno_latour.png)

-*a French philosopher, anthropologist and sociologist of science.
+A French philosopher, anthropologist and sociologist of science.

-He developed with others the “Actor **Network** Theory”.*
+He developed with others the **actor network theory**.

 ===